jmcastagnetto/gbif-pl-dashboard/README.md

 This dashboard allows anyone to explore the observation occurrences, in Poland, of diverse animals, plants and fungi.

-You can select the desired organism using either its scientific or common (*vernacular*) name, and then showing the year distribution of observed individual as well as the observation location on a map.
-There is also the capability of restricting observations to an specific range of years.
+You can select the desired organism using either its scientific or common (*vernacular*) name, and then showing the yearly distribution of observed individual, as well as the observation location on a map.
+There is also the capability of restricting observations to a specific range of years.

 Each marker in the map displays a label on mouse over, and a short description of the observation (including an image, when available).